-Café Regis is a couple blocks off Broadway (the main drag in Red Lodge) and serves breakfast and lunch.
+- Café Regis is a couple of blocks off of Broadway (the main drag in Red Lodge) and serves breakfast and lunch.
 They use a lot of local ingredients and grow organic produce on-site.

 - If you love books or tea (or like me—both!) stop into Red Lodge Books and Tea on Broadway.
 It’s the perfect combination.

 - Do yourself a favor and get a margarita at Bogart’s.
 And don’t be put off by the fact that they serve both Mexican food and pizza, they’re both really good (even if you don’t have the margarita first).